stocktwits/slate/source/index.html.md

 }
 ```

-Clients may access a theoretical maximum of 800 messages via the cursor parameters for the API methods.
+Clients may access a theoretical maximum of 800 messages via the cursor parameters for the API endpoints.
 Requests for more than the limit will result in a reply with a status code of 200 and an empty result in the format
 requested.
 StockTwits still maintains a database of all the messages sent by a user.
 However, to ensure performance of the site, this artificial limit is temporarily in place.